alexmoar/evalua/README.md

-Made with ♥ by alex & andres
+Made with ♥ by alex, jose ,bris